 This step-by-step tutorial will show you how to create your own beautiful multi-strand beaded necklace.
-Also included are some different ways for creating unique designs for your necklace.
+Also included are some different ways to create unique designs for your necklace.
 You can also follow these steps to make a matching bracelet to complete your jewelry set.

 Materials to Make a Multi-Strand Beaded Necklace

 The supplies for making beaded necklaces are available at most craft stores that sell jewelry supplies or at most big box retailers that sell craft materials.
-For a multi-strand necklace, you will need:
+For a multi-strand necklace, you will need the following:

-- a necklace clasp: these come in many styles - if you want to make a graduated necklace, I would suggest a clasp that has a spot to connect each of your strands, like the gold one pictured above.
-If you want all your strands to be the same length, a clasp with one connections point should work, like the silver clasp above.
+- A necklace clasp: These come in many styles—if you want to make a graduated necklace, I would suggest a clasp that has a spot to connect each of your strands, like the gold one pictured below.
+If you want all your strands to be the same length, a clasp with one connection point should work, like the silver clasp below.
 There is more information about clasps below in Step 1 of this tutorial.

-- beading wire: there are also many weights and thicknesses of beading wire.
-I like this 7 strand .024 inch width of wire because it is strong, but also is thin enough to go through most beads with small holes.
+- Beading wire: There are also many weights and thicknesses of beading wire.
+I like this 7 strand .024 inch width of wire; it is strong but also thin enough to go through most beads with small holes.

-- a lot of beads: a multi-strand necklace will use a LOT of beads.
+- A lot of beads: A multi-strand necklace will use a lot of beads.
 The actual amount will depend on the size of your beads and the length of your necklace.
-For example, the necklace pictured above used between 80 to 90 beads per strand.
+For example, the necklace pictured below used between 80 to 90 beads per strand.

 Directions for Making a Multi-Strand Beaded Necklace